 Elevation Change: 52 feet

 Simpson-Reed was our favorite hike in the Jedediah State Park trail system.
 The canopy is so dense that the day grows darker as you enter the hike.
 We even threw on jackets for this redwoods hike — in the middle of summer.

 Look for the redwood arching over the trail, with both ends of the trunk system rooted into the ground.
-I also recommend taking the sort Peterson Memorial Spur… we had to do it since it’s our middle name. ha.
+I also recommend taking the short Peterson Memorial Spur… we had to do it since it’s our name.
+Ha!
 But the largest trees we spotted were here (in girth) making fun “join hands around the tree trunk” photos.